ColonolNutty/CustomGenderSettings/README.md

 ### Disclaimer:

 - This is *not* an adult mod!
-Keep this in mind when referring to it!
+Everything in this mod exists in vanilla Sims 4, it simply makes them more accessible.

 ### Features: